sisu-network/sisu/kind/README.md

 - one dheart instance in a Deployment
 - one sisud instance in a Deployment
 - and two ganache instances into a StatefulSet, into a separate `ganache` namespace

+You can remove the cluster with `make kind-delete-cluster`.

 **NOTE**: currently sisud crashes at startup due to misconfiguration.
 Getting sisud to run properly is the next milestone for a local cluster.